Pablo-Molla-Charlez/SecondaryModel/README.md

 Two modes are available via `runtime.training.thres`:

-- **`utility`** — fits an Isotonic Regression calibrator on Val-Cal, then optimizes τ on the **calibrated** Val-Opt probabilities.
+- **`utility`** — fits an Isotonic Regression calibrator on Val-Cal (Subset of Validation for Calibration), then optimizes τ on the **calibrated** Val-Opt probabilities (Subset of Validation for Optimization).
-- **`utility_nocal`** — skips calibration, merges Val-Cal + Val-Opt into a single Validation window, and optimizes τ directly on the model's raw probabilities. **In our experiments this mode consistently produced better selective-classification results** and is the recommended setting.
+- **`utility_nocal`** — skips calibration, merges Val-Cal + Val-Opt into a single Validation window, and optimizes τ directly on the model's raw probabilities. **In our experiments this mode consistently produced better results** and is the recommended setting.

 The threshold τ is chosen on the **Validation** split via a single-stage grid search.
-The winning τ is then applied fixed to Test.
+The winning τ and hyperparameters are then applied fixed to Test.

 #### Stage A — Grid Search
 Grid-searches τ ∈ [0.50, 0.95] over a hybrid grid (200 linspace points + all unique emitted probabilities ≥ 0.5).
 A candidate τ is accepted only when **all** of the following hold simultaneously: